-- It is a Helium-specific partial pressure analyzer 1. - It detects Helium applied as a tracer or probe gas 2. - It consists of: 3. - the mass spectrometer tube tuned on He $\geq$ - it's own vacuum system capable of 10-5 mbar in the spectrometer tube - a sensitive and stable amplifier valves, and auxiliary pumps for interfacing to vacuum system - a display for monitoring leak rate $\geq$ - Sensitivity is 10-10 mbar or better $\geq$
+- 1. It is a Helium-specific partial pressure analyzer - 2.
+It detects Helium applied as a tracer or probe gas - 3.
+It consists of: - the mass spectrometer tube tuned on He - ➤ it's own vacuum system capable of 10-5 mbar in the spectrometer tube - > a sensitive and stable amplifier valves, and auxiliary pumps for interfacing to vacuum system - > a display for monitoring leak rate - Sensitivity is 10-10 mbar or better

-$\Rightarrow$ A helium leak detector permits the localization of leaks and the guantitative determination of the leak rate, i.e.
+$\Rightarrow$ A helium leak detector permits the localization of leaks and the quantitative determination of the leak rate, i.e. the gas flow through the leak.
+Such a leak detector is therefore a helium flow meter.